 6. IMPORTATION OF LABOUR: Out of a total estimated population of 750,000 having lost 35,000 then what can Guyana conceivably do with 700,000?
 In short, it will need to import at least 100,000 persons as part of a resettlement programme geared towards agri-diversification and a readily available pool of such labour is available in Haiti – a fellow CARICOM member state.

 In fact, the Dominican Republic is considering the expulsion of 250,000 persons of Haitian descent and Guyana can easily resettle them with the funding and support of the United Nations High Commission for Refugees (UNHCR), UNICEF and various other charities including the locally based Demerara Charitable Foundation playing a pivotal role as the designated NGO as it has the linguistic skills, cultural understanding and team to communicate with and successfully integrate the Haitians into contemporary Guyanese society as proud, productive citizens of this great and promising land.

 The above is a simple, concise, clear cut plan of action that requires nothing but visionary leadership, bold thinking and innovative execution to save the jobs, livelihoods of more than 16,000 unskilled labourers and an attendant 100,000 additional persons that will be affected in some way, shape or form.
 Failure to act now is only serving to put off the inevitable which will be immense socio-economic fallout and other impending, unintended political consequences.
+Visit us at.